 Your hair changes the way it feels and behaves after dyeing.
 But the state of your hair at the time of your dye job also makes a difference.

-Weak and fragile hair might not be able to hold the color.
-Also, coloring your weak hair can lead to breakage, hair fall, and frizz.
+Weak and fragile hair (means you have damaged cuticles) might not be able to hold the color.
+Also, coloring your weak hair can lead to breakage, hair fall, frizz, and broken cuticles.
 Ideally, you should stop dyeing your hair if it is already fragile to prevent any further damage.

 You cannot just apply hair color anytime.
 Your hair should be clean and free of any buildup for the color to stick to your hair.
 Hence, wash your hair 24-48 hours before dyeing it for effective results.

 If you want to color your hair, first, test its condition – how healthy or damaged it is.
 Understand the impact hair color will have on your hair and choose your options wisely.